-My research agenda is driven by the issues and challenges that I experience as a faculty member and program coordinator and those I observe as a language teacher and language learner, especially in response to findings from empirical research studies and theoretical frameworks in second language acquisition and teaching (SLAT).
-My particular focus in SLAT research is on non-traditional learning environments such as technology-mediated language learning and teaching, study abroad and service-learning.
-In my research I explore the needs of the stakeholders of alternative and innovative language learning environments and student learning outcomes as they relate to language and culture learning.
+My research agenda is driven by the issues and challenges that I experience as a faculty member and program coordinator and those I observe as a language teacher and language learner.
+The purpose of my research is to help educational programs and their stakeholders make evidence-based decisions.
+My particular focus is on non-traditional language learning environments such as technology-mediated language learning and teaching, study abroad and service-learning.

 - Goertler, S. & Winke, P. (Eds.)
 (2008).
 Opening Doors through Distance Education: Principles, Perspectives, and Practices.
 CALICO Monograph Series Volume 7.
 CALICO: San Marcos, TX. (editors contributed equally)